nitrowinproject/NitroWin/README.md

 Go to the [latest GitHub release page](https://github.com/nitrowinproject/NitroWin/releases/latest) and download NitroWin.zip from there and extract it.

 Create your Windows installation media as you usually would.
-Run the NitroWin executable and put in the drive letter of your installation media when prompted.
+Run the NitroWin executable and answer all prompts.

 Open the new NitroWin folder in your installation media and open the Apps.txt file.
 Customize it to your liking, using [this guide](docs/config.md).